-Mucus in stool often indicates there is inflammation of the intestines.
+Mucus in stool often indicates there is inflammation or irritation of the intestinal wall.
 Mucus in stool can occur with either constipation or diarrhea.
 It's usually whitish in color.

-According to alternative practitioners, the more common causes of mucus in stool includes bacterial overgrowth and food allergies and sensitivities.
-They are often easily corrected with dietary changes and supplements.
-With bacterial overgrowth, bloating and gas usually worsen after eating any sugar, whether it's white sugar, bread, pasta, rye, rice, or milk (which contains the sugar lactose).
+According to alternative practitioners, the mucus in stool can be caused by bacterial overgrowth and food allergies and sensitivities which may be addressed with dietary changes and supplements.
+With bacterial overgrowth, bloating and gas are usually worse after eating any sugar, whether it's white sugar, bread, pasta, rye, rice, or milk (which contains the sugar lactose).
 In contrast, people with food allergies and sensitivities react to specific foods.Other causes of mucus in stool are:

-Ulcerative colitis, Crohn's disease, and celiac disease are often accompanied by diarrhea.
+Ulcerative colitis, Crohn's disease, and celiac disease may be often accompanied by diarrhea.
 Rectal bleeding can also occur with ulcerative colitis and Crohn's disease.